SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/SRS.md

   - ### **1.3 Intended Use**
-     Galaxy TV+ is intended to provide users with access to a diverse library of exclusive movies, TV shows, documentaries, and original content produced or acquired by Galaxy Inc. Users can subscribe to the service to stream content on various devices, including Galaxy devices such as iPhone, iPad, Mac, Galaxy TV, and select smart TVs.
+     Galaxy TV+ is intended to provide users with access to a diverse library of exclusive movies, TV shows, documentaries, and original content produced or acquired by Galaxy Inc. Users can subscribe to the service to stream content on various devices, including devices such as iPhone, iPad and Android smartphones.
    - ### **1.4 Scope**
         The scope of this product includes the development of a robust database and an intuitive interface to facilitate easy user interaction.
 Users will be able to subscribe to various plans offered by the service, granting them access to a